What to do when someone dies

 If there is no Will an application is made for a Grant of Letters of Administration, which is also issued by the Court and has the same effect as Probate, but without the Will – see my blog regarding who gets what when there is no Will.

-There are two types of IHT Return the IHT205 and the IHT400.
-The former is used in simple estates of less than £1 million, where there is no IHT to pay, whereas the latter is used in more complex estates in excess of £1 million or where there is IHT to pay.
+Before commencing the Probate application, one of two IHT Returns have to be completed, which can also be done online.
+The IHT205 is used in simple estates of less than £1 million, where there is no IHT to pay, whereas the IHT400 is used in more complex estates in excess of £1 million or where there is IHT to pay.